jmaerte/persistent-homology/README.md

 If you just want to use it, you can download the repository as zip file on the [project page](https://jmaerte.github.io/persistent-homology/).

+### Output
+As stated above the output is sometimes rendered using Processing and PeasyCam.
+In the other cases the program produces R code that can be executed using the ggplot2-package.

 ### Literature

 Zomorodian, Afra.
 (2005).
 Topology for Computing (Cambridge Monographs on Applied and Computational Mathematics).
 Cambridge: Cambridge University Press.